jbiason/blog/content/thoughts/a-mental-models-for-async-rust.md

 ## A problem with structure

-So you get this "async is thread" mentality due aproximation.
+So you get this "async is thread" mentality due approximation.
 And then you try to build something async using the same model.

 For example, a producer/consumer in Rust would be something like: